- Get an introduction to using KWL Charts as tools for reading nonfiction

 - Share what they already know about the topic of the nonfiction selection and use this knowledge to help prepare to read

-Before class begins, review the article on pages 2–3 of the Stopping a Toppling Tower (PDF) for words your students may not know or understand.
+- Before class begins, review the article on pages 2–3 of the Nonfiction Text: Stopping a Toppling Tower printable for words your students may not know or understand.
 You will discuss the chosen words in Part II of this lesson.

 Step 1: Tell students that they will be reading about the Leaning Tower of Pisa.
 Give them time to think about whether they've heard of it and what they know about it.

-Step 2: While students are thinking, distribute copies of the KWL Chart (PDF).
+Step 2: While students are thinking, distribute copies of the KWL Chart printable.

 Step 3: Ask students to tell you what they already know about the Leaning Tower of Pisa.
 Ask questions to guide the discussion so that students share what they know about where the tower is located, why it's famous, and what the problems are with the tower.
 As you discuss the facts, have students write them down in the “What do I Know?” column of the chart.